parag290/ARP_attack_Mitigation_using_SDN/README.md

 Project – ARP attack mitigation in Software defined networking

 Introduction –

 ARP spoofing is a common attack observed in LAN network.
 It is layer-2 attack, thus affecting upper layers of network stack as well.
 This makes ARP attack detection and mitigation necessary in LAN network.
 In this project, topology has been created using mininet.
 The topology consists of one SDN controller (Ryu), one OvsSwitch and four hosts connected to single switch.
 Among four hosts, one host acts as a DHCP server.
 One host act as an attacker which tries to poison the ARP cache of another host.

 Requirements –

 1)	Install Mininet –
 Import Mininet on Virtual Box and install required dependencies

 a)	Update repo:
-•	“ sudo apt-get update ”
+•	 sudo apt-get update

 b)	Install dependencies:
-•	“ sudo apt-get install git”
+•	sudo apt-get install git
-•	“ sudo apt-get install build-essential ant maven python-dev “
+• sudo apt-get install build-essential ant maven python-dev
-•	“ sudo apt-get install python-pip ”
+• sudo apt-get install python-pip

 c)	Install mininet in Ubuntu as follows:
-•	“ git clone git://github.com/mininet/mininet ”
+•	git clone git://github.com/mininet/mininet
-•	“ cd mininet “
+•	cd mininet
-•	“ git tag ”   -   This step should list mininet version available : 2.2.2 , 2.2.1 etc. If 2.2.2 is available then install 2.2.2 else install 2.2.1
+•	git tag        -   This step should list mininet version available : 2.2.2 , 2.2.1 etc. If 2.2.2 is available then install 2.2.2 else install 2.2.1
-•	“ git checkout -b 2.2.2 ”
+•	git checkout -b 2.2.2
-•	“ cd .. ” : to go one step back into directory tree.
+•	cd ..  : to go one step back into directory tree.
-•	“ mininet/util/install.sh -a”
+•	mininet/util/install.sh -a
-•	“ sudo mn --test pingall ” : To test if mininet is successfully installed.
+•	sudo mn --test pingall  : To test if mininet is successfully installed.
 Output should look similar to below screenshot
-•	“ sudo mn -c ” : to clear the topology created
+•	sudo mn -c  : to clear the topology created

 2)	Install RYU
 Step 1: Install tools